noidontdig/gregslist/README.md

 * Make the page more esthetically pleasing
 * Make the categories expand on click for mobile

-### Code

-* I added the `<script>` and `<link>` tags to the HTML file.
-My Javascript file presuposes the use of the `async` attribute in the `<script>` tag.
-* I would not usually use ID selectors in CSS, but chose to in this case to maximize for time
-* DOM manipulation made some of the HTML semantically incorrect, which I would fix in production code

 ### Thanks!

 For an interesting challenge :)